KxSystems/docs-v1/break-glass.md

 ## Get server access

 You will need SSH access to the code.kx.com server.
-This is currently controlled by charlie@kx.com
+(Consult the Chief Technical Officer.)

 ## Install MkDocs